whitelist-app/vanity-sniper/README.md

 ## Setup:

-» if you need help discord:Ayhu#1337
+» if you need help discord: Ayhu#1337

 » if node is not installed download it [Node.js](https://nodejs.org/en/download/)